techidaily/site-fox-helps/source/_posts/in-2024-focus-on-essentials-affinity-method.md

 To erase a white background in Affinity Designer, do these steps:

-Step1 In the first step, install the [Affinity Designer](https://affinity.serif.com/en-us/designer/)software and launch it on your computer.
+Step1 In the first step, install the [Affinity Designer](https://affinity.serif.com/en-us/designer/) software and launch it on your computer.
 Go to **"File" > "Open"** and head to the location of your image with a white background on your drive to import it.

 Now access the **Pixel Persona** section in the left corner of the software screen by clicking the **colored boxes** icon.